OnePageCRM/OnePageCRM.github.io/_posts/2023-10-13-upload-to-s3-through-opc-api.md

 }
 ```

-Where `reference_type` should equal to type of the resource to which you want to attach the uploaded file, `note` in our example.
-However, you can use any other type.
+`reference_type` should be equal to the type of the resource where you want to add/attach your uploaded file (`note` in our example).
+However, you can use any other resource type, such as: `deal`, `call`, `meeting`, `photo` for a Contact, `avatar` for a user’s profile picture, or an `account_document` to upload files to the CRM’s [Document’s page](https://www.onepagecrm.com/blog/documents-repository/).

-`<NOTE_ID>` should be replaced with the ID of the note, that has to be a note inside of the contact whom ID was used.
+`<NOTE_ID>` should be replaced with the ID of the note inside of the Contact which ID was used.

-`<CONTACT_ID>` should be replaced with the contact ID from the very first request.
+`<CONTACT_ID>` should be replaced with the Contact’s ID from the very first request.

-`<FILENAME>` should equal the same file name that's provided in the previous request while uploading the file to AWS S3.
+`<FILENAME>` should be equal to the same file name that is provided in the second request (see Step 2).

-`<FILE_SIZE>` should equal the size of the file that you have already uploaded, `428174` for example.
+`<FILE_SIZE>` should be equal to the size of the file that you have already uploaded (for example, `428174`).

-Now, you can open your OnePageCRM in your browser, head to the contact with the ID that you have used during the process, You should see the file added to the note with the provided ID.
+Once you are finished with all the steps, you can open your OnePageCRM account, head over to the contact whose ID you used—and you’ll see the file added to the specified note.

-### Conclusion
+## Conclusion

-These steps collectively enable you to seamlessly manage and associate documents with various resources within your OnePageCRM account, all while leveraging the robust capabilities of AWS S3 for secure document storage.
+By following these steps, you’ll be able to seamlessly manage and associate files with various resources within your OnePageCRM account, all while leveraging the robust capabilities of AWS S3 for [secure document storage](https://www.onepagecrm.com/blog/documents-repository/).

-As you implement this process, please keep in mind the maximum file size limit of 10 MB and ensure that you do not exceed your available storage within your OnePageCRM account.

-By following these steps, you can effectively harness the power of OnePageCRM's API and AWS S3 for efficient document management within your CRM platform.
 Your users will benefit from easy access to relevant documents, enhancing their experience and productivity.

+As you implement this process, please keep in mind the maximum file size limit of 10 MB and ensure that you do not exceed your available storage on your OnePageCRM account.

 Let us know if you made a similar integration!
+OnePageCRM has [a variety of integrations built](https://www.onepagecrm.com/features/integrations/) and keeps expanding its offerings.